 - The awards ceremony will begin at 10:00 am; winners are requested to be present to receive their awards.

-- Prize money will be distributed to the top 3 runners overall in the TC10K in the above categories.
+- Prize money will be distributed to the top 3 runners overall in the TC10K in the above categories, except will run 5 deep in the overall winner category.

 - The top Canadian male and female will each receive $500.